Last updated: 6/16/22

 We do not make offers to U.S. or International applicants unless we can fund them with either a Teaching or a Research Assistantship for half time (expected workload of 20 hrs/wk).
 Occasionally, we will have access to fellowships which we can nominate incoming students for.
 Your application to our program makes you eligible for this support.
 There is no additional application to apply for departmental funding, your consideration is automatic.

-Financial support package information can be found in our Admissions Newsletter, bottom of the second page.
+Financial support package information can be found in our Admissions Newsletter, top of the third page.

 The funding package is usually enough to cover the needs of most students including international students.
 Some students may require additional funding for books, childcare, etc. If so, you may consider applying for financial aid through the UW's Office of Student Financial Aid or various other outside funding agencies.
 These sources are not generally available to international students.

-International applicants: In order to qualify for TA funding, a speaking language exam must be taken (either TOEFLiBT speaking portion, or the UW offers the VERSANT test).
-More information can be found on "conditions of appointments for TAs who are not U.S. citizens."
-Please also view the Section entitled "Graduate Application Questions" Answer #41 below for additional information on testing.
+International applicants: In order to qualify for TA funding, a valid and non-expired speaking language exam must be taken (either TOEFLiBT or IELTS speaking portion) by the time of application submission.
+More information and other options for language qualification can be found on conditions of appointments for TAs who are not U.S. citizens.
+Please also view the Section entitled "Graduate Application Questions" FAQ #43 below for additional information on language testing.
 If you receive an offer from the Department of Psychology, please return to the Application Checklist and complete item #3.